What are the different types of Alimony?

-What are the Different Types of Alimony in New Jersey?
+What are the Different Kinds of Alimony in New Jersey?

 Alimony is a matter that is considered in many divorces.
 What many people do not realize is that there are different types of alimony.
 Additionally, alimony is often stigmatized and has a lot of false connotations.
 For example, many people assume gender plays a role in alimony decisions, but this is not the case.
 No couple is the same, so there will be a different alimony solution for every couple.
 To learn more about alimony in New Jersey, the different types, and how alimony is determined, read on.